-16.3 Configuring More Settings
+15.3 Configuring More Settings

-- 1. Enter the General Settings interface.
+- Enter the General Settings interface.

-- Menu > Configuration > General
+Menu > Configuration > General

 - 2. Click the More Settings tab to enter the More Settings interface, as shown in Figure 15.3.

-Figure 16.
+Figure 15.
 3 More Settings Interface

 - 3. Configure the following settings: - Device Name: Edit the name of DVR. - Device No.: Edit the serial number of DVR.
 The Device No. can be set in the range of 1~255, and the default No. is 255. - CVBS Output Brightness: Adjust the video output brightness via the CVBS interface. - Auto Logout: Set timeout time for menu inactivity.
-E.g., when the timeout time is set to 5 Minutes, then the system will exit from the current operation menu to live view screen after 5 minutes of menu inactivity. - Menu Output Mode: You can choose the menu display on different video output. - Main CVBS Scaling: You can check the checkbox to enable main CVBS scaling. - 4.
-Click the Apply button to save the settings.
+E.g., when the timeout time is set to 5 Minutes, then the system will exit from the current operation menu to live view screen after 5 minutes of menu inactivity. - Menu Output Mode: You can choose the menu display on different video output. - Click the Apply button to save the settings.

-16.4 Managing User Accounts
+15.4 Managing User Accounts